veracity/veracity-documentation/sections/customerservices/accesshub.md

 When you select an application, you can:

--   Subscribe users and user groups to this application (1)
+-   Subscribe users to this application (1).

 -   Change the subscriptions' view (2).
 Direct users or groups have been given access to this app directly while Expanded users lists all the users with access to the application including those that got it from being members of a [nested group](#direct-users-and-groups-vs-expanded-users).

--   See the groups and users who subscribed to this application (3).
+-   See the users who subscribed to this application (3).

--   Control Access level that users and groups have in the application (4).
+-   Control Access level that users have in the application (4).
 This is possible only for apps that are fully managed by Veracity and have application levels built in.

--   Unsubscribe users and user groups from this application (5).
+-   Unsubscribe users from this application (5).

 Note that some users are service principals meaning they are machines performing necessary background tasks.
 You cannot unsubscribe them from the application which is indicated by the padlock symbol (6).